-In many industrial sectors and in the production of consumer goods, there is an increasing tendency away from mass production to individual solutions adapted to specific applications.
-This development has ripple effects on the characteristics and complexity of materials and, accordingly, the process of material development.
-To influence material behavior, many options to extend standard material properties are already available at laboratory level.
-With the complexity of materials, the requirements for characterization methods to describe them and to enable their industrial use increase too.
+In many industrial sectors and in the production of consumer goods, there is an increasing move away from non-specific applications towards individual solutions adapted to specific applications.
+This development has a direct impact on the type and complexity of materials and, accordingly, on the material development process.
+In addition to the standard material properties, many other options are already available at laboratory level to influence material behavior.
+As the complexity of materials increases, so do the requirements for characterization methods to describe them and enable their industrial use.

 Fraunhofer IZFP Research Center “MatBeyoNDT“

 At Fraunhofer IZFP, the known non-destructive testing methods are being prepared for the changes in the industrial process environment.
 On the one hand, this is done by taking a holistic view of the life cycle of a product and the role that non-destructive methods play in it.
 All data, processes and conditions relating to the product under consideration are understood and used as information carriers.
 Furthermore, this approach places completely new demands on data processing and on understanding the interaction mechanisms of non-destructive testing methods with the product and its environment.

 In order to be able to map the complexity of material innovations, the methods for their characterization must also be further developed.
 In order to understand the materials, not just a single test method can be used, but a combination of several, which, together with advanced computer-based methods for data processing, provide information about complex materials or lead to the development of new sensor materials.

 MatBeyoNDT accompanies the development of future material innovations from initial laboratory tests to large-scale industrial quality assurance.
 In this way, the requirements for testing methods are determined and further developed so that they can be marketed as industrially suitable testing systems.
 This helps to ensure that more complex materials such as programmable materials can be increasingly used in industry.